" "

 article background

 If you’re one of the lucky souls to be on a Fibre to the Premises (FTTP) NBN connection, your NBN installation might also include a battery pack to weather any power outages.
-However, as with all batteries, these can run out of charge.
-Find out how much these batteries cost, where you can find them and how to install them below.
+However, as with all batteries, these will eventually run out of charge – so if you’re considering battery back-up, there’s a few key factors you’ll need to be aware of.

 What is an NBN battery?